 When I develop ClojureScript projects, I almost always use Figwheel.
-It’s a great tool, but sometimes my app ended up using stale files.
+It’s a great tool, but sometimes in development I would end up with stale files.
 This led to some very confusing debugging sessions.
 It only happened some of the time, and was always fixed after a hard refresh.
 I thought about just disabling the browser cache, but I didn’t like ignoring the issue.
-After seeing colleagues struggle with stale caching too, I decided to figure out what was going on, and fix it once and for all.
+After seeing colleagues struggle with stale caching, I decided to figure out what was going on, and fix it once and for all.

 Cache-Control rules everything around me